 I usually use nginx, but I wanted to give Caddy a shot, and it has been a great experience.
 I installed Caddy using the official instructions.

-Here is the Caddyfile I made - you will need to change the domains names and the email.
-Email could be removed, but it is recommended so SSL certificate issues can contact you if there is a problem with your certificates.
+Here is the Caddyfile I made—you will need to change the domain names and the email.
+Email could be removed, but it is there so that SSL certificate issuers can contact you if there is a problem with your certificates.

 /etc/caddy/Caddyfile